 He returned his attention to Mr. Ocelot, and nodded thoughtfully.
 If he could learn the name of the witness who provided Sinews’ name to the police, he might have the name of one of the Resurrectionists.

 “I hate to bring up your father’s untimely death, but there may have been some truth to Mr. Sinews’ suggestion that his death was not an accident.
-Your father was an expert on the Resurrectionists, and he met his untimely end.
+Your father was an expert on the Resurrectionists, and he met an untimely end.
 Mr. Sinews was an expert as well, and he was neatly disposed of,” said Mr. Ocelot.

 The airship continued to descend, its propellers whirring noisily, until Captain Merrick’s face came into view.
 He saluted.
 Jonathan returned the salute, and the aeronaut lowered a rope ladder.